eventql/eventql/doc/deployment/cluster_removing_servers.md

 ### Soft Leave

-When `soft-leaving` a server, a flag is added to that servers configuration that tells the cluster not to put any new data onto the server and to start rebalancing the data owned by the leaving server to other nodes.
+When `soft-leaving` a server, a flag is added to that server's configuration that tells the cluster not to put any new data onto the server and to start rebalancing the data owned by the leaving server to other nodes.